fastlane/fastlane/internal/notes/ci_and_developer_config.md

 Local numbers on a machine that is not shared do not behave this way, and the local table above is from single runs.

-`test_parallel` defaults to `min(cores, 12)`, which picks 3 on the macOS runner and 4 on Linux.
-Three is a little conservative for macOS; four measured better.
+`test_parallel` defaults to `min(cores, 8)`.
+CI pins `WORKERS: 4` in `.github/workflows/ci.yml`, which is what all three runners use; they report 3 cores on macOS and 4 on Linux and Windows.
 The cap matters on a large machine, where one worker per core oversubscribes badly.

 ## Linux is a different suite, not the same one on another runner